crxssed7/albert/README.md

 **Description:**

 You can use this to access the API from a frontend.
 Specify a request body (with the GraphQL query and any variables) and Albert will send a request to Hardcover and respond with the same response and status code.
 Have a look at the [Hardcover API docs](https://hardcover.app/account/api) for more information.

+> [!CAUTION]
+> Although this allows you to use Hardcover from a frontend, you still shouldn't.
+Exposing your token could lead to unauthorized access and your account being deleted.